Ssimoes48/Food-Deserts-Analysis/README_scatters_KL.md

 - Separate dataframes were created to evaluate food deserts (data for counties with bottom 10% of FEI ratings) and non-food deserts (data for counties with top 90% of FEI ratings)

-I then repeated each of the analyses combinations above for each group (food desert and non-food desert), and also added the following relationship:
+I then repeated each of the analyses combinations above for the two groups (food desert and non-food desert), and added the following relationship:

 - % Adult Obesity as a function of Unemployment (% of County Population)